meera-patel01/Project-3/README.md

 # Project-3

 ## Project Summary
 The dataset we collected provided a comprehensive analysis into US travel check-ins from Instagram.
 It includes extensive data scraped from Instagram, such as the location of check-in, crime rate per state, average temperature, latitude and longitude coordinates for every entry.
 This data helped us discover the ever-changing trends on how travelers choose their vacation destinations.

-Our project 3 objectives were to analyze the data we’ve collected from 2016-2018 and draw correlations and connections to see if weather, crime rate, or time of year influence traveler’s decisions on where to go during a given time.
 We created a website with interactive dropdowns and tools to visualize the given data inputs.

 ## Navigating the Website
 1. Install Streamlit and Folium